itsmejoshua/laravel-nova-uuid-support/README.md

 # Laravel Nova: Uuid support

-I just didn't like the implementation of the migrations table on the original hack to get UUid support with laravel nova
+I just didn't like the implementation of the migrations table on the original hack to get Uuid support with laravel nova

 So this is cleaner and more acceptable in my world